 Dette jobopslag er udløbet

-Do you want to work in Nuuk as a key facilitator of U.S. political, economic, commercial and public diplomacy in Nuuk Greenland?
+Do you want to work in Nuuk in support of the new U.S. Consulate and U.S. public diplomacy efforts throughout Greenland?

-The U.S. Mission in Copenhagen, Denmark is seeking qualified applicants for the position of Greenland Specialist, based out of Nuuk.
+The U.S. Mission in Copenhagen, Denmark is seeking qualified applicants for the position of Public Engagement Assistant, based out of Nuuk.

 The position is full-time 40 hours per week.